MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

                                 LayoutType := LayoutType::Word;
                     end;
                 end;
-            // A layout code is defined, but not found in application table.
-The layout type is not known and it's expected that the code refers to a layout in the platform.
+            // Layout code is defined  but not found in application table.
+            //The layout type is not known, and it's expected that the code refers to a layout in the platform.
             // Return the layout code to platform for further processing.
             LayoutCode := SelectedLayoutName;
             Success := true;